-Liquidity pools play a vital role in DeFi.
-AMMs provide platforms for users to trade specific token pairs, such as ETH-USDT.
+Liquidity pools play a vital role in DeFi platforms.
+AMMs provide platforms for users to trade specific token pairs, such as USDC-USDT.
 Liquidity pools are pools of tokens that help to ensure that there are tokens available for users to swap on a trading pair at any given time.
 The amount of assets available for trade is called liquidity.

 In traditional finance, private firms supply this liquidity.
 In DeFi, however, individuals pool their assets into smart contracts to achieve this goal.

-For example, a user may wish to purchase 10 ETH using USDT.
-In this case, the user would deposit USDT to the liquidity pool to withdraw 10 ETH from the same pool.
-If the pool does not contain 10 ETH, the user would not be able to complete their transaction.
+For example, a user may wish to purchase 100 USDC using USDT.
+In this case, the user would deposit USDT to the liquidity pool to withdraw 100 USDC from the same pool.
+If the pool does not contain 100 USDC, the user would not be able to complete their transaction.

 Users can choose between hundreds of DeFi protocols to provide crypto liquidity.
 However, Curve and Uniswap offer a wide range of pools with deep liquidity thanks to their market dominance.